Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Maret 2026 03.51.33 UTC
+- WIB: Kamis, 26 Maret 2026 04.50.41 UTC
-- WITA: Kamis, 26 Maret 2026 04.51.33 UTC
+- WITA: Kamis, 26 Maret 2026 05.50.41 UTC
-- WIT: Kamis, 26 Maret 2026 05.51.33 UTC
+- WIT: Kamis, 26 Maret 2026 06.50.41 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: attitude
+Kategori: success